braquel/GetCleanProject/README.md

 This final course project  was created to meet the course requirement of Getting  and Cleaning course.
 This project is the culmination of  the four-week long course that  hopefully armed students the knowledge in getting and cleaning data set for various data projects processed through R.

 The project utilized various R commands in subsetting,  merging,  and reshaping  data sets.
 The project also required renaming variable names with more descriptive forms for more reader-friendly tidy data sets.
-The final output of the project is the GetTidyData.csv which hopefully  exhibits characteristics that can be described as 'tidy data set'.
+The final output of the project is the GetTidyData.txt which hopefully  exhibits characteristics that can be described as 'tidy data set'.

 Along with the README.md & CodeBook.md,  the repo contains the script file run_analysis.R to show the various commands utilized in R to run the data set transformations to ultimately generate a final output deemed as a tidy data set.
-The script contains instructions and recommendations in tidying up multiple often complex data sets.
+The script contains instructions and recommendations in tidying up multiple and often complex data sets.

 run_analysis.R
 CodeBook.md
 README.md
-GetTidyData.csv
+GetTidyData.txt

 --------------------------------------------------------------------------------------
 Source Study